bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: REQUIRED (the value for the `Id` field MUST NOT be empty)

-The `Id` field in the data dictionary contains an identifier for the datafile field being described.
+The `Id` field in the data dictionary specifies an identifier for the datafile field being described.
 Datafile field identifiers are strings.
 To cater for pre-existing RADx study data we do not impose any restrictions on the format or characters that make up a field identifier.
 Field identifiers may contain spaces.

 Note: In RADx harmonized data, the Id typically begins with `nih_`, reflecting the NIH field name assigned to RADx harmonized fields (and corresponding Common Data Elements).